-Mid-term grades are issued in an effort to provide you with early feedback about your academic progress.
-Mid-term grade reports will be mailed to you after the eighth week of each semester.
+Mid-term grades are issued in an effort to provide students with early feedback about academic progress.
+Mid-term grades are available on www.blackhawk.edu after the eighth week of the semester.
 Letter grades of "S" and "U" are issued.
 An "S" indicates that you are currently performing at a "C" or higher in the course.
 A "U" indicates that you are currently performing at a "C-" or lower in the course.